 Apply to make changes to the garden of your council home

 Keeping your garden neat and tidy is part of your tenancy agreement.
-Please do not store furniture or large appliances in the garden, and do not allow rubbish to build up.
+You must not store furniture or large appliances in the garden, or allow rubbish to build up.

 You must apply for our permission to make any of the following changes in the garden of your council home: